emacs-mirror/emacs/mps/readme.txt

 - Windows XP or later on IA-32 and x86-64, using Microsoft Visual C/C++;

-- Linux (Ubuntu 11 and RHEL 6.3 known good, otherwise YMMV) on IA-32 and x86-64, using GCC;
+- Linux (Ubuntu 11 and RHEL 6.3 known good, otherwise YMMV) on IA-32
+  using GCC and on x86-64 using GCC or Clang/LLVM;

 - FreeBSD 7 or later, on IA-32 and x86-64, using GCC;

-- Mac OS X 10.4 or later, on IA-32 and x86-64 (single threaded only), using Clang/LLVM.
+- Mac OS X 10.4 or later, on IA-32 and x86-64, using Clang/LLVM.

 The MPS will *not* work in a multi-threaded 32-bit application on 64-bit Windows 7.
 This is due to a serious fault in Microsoft's WOW64 emulator